 Castellano, also known as Spanish, is the sole official language of Spain.
 The vast majority of people speak it as their first language.

-Twenty sovereign nations have declared Spanish as their official tongue, either de facto or de jure.
-Puerto Rico also uses it as its official language as a US-dependent territory.
+Twenty sovereign nations have declared Spanish their official tongue, either de facto or de jure.
+Puerto Rico, a US-dependent territory, also uses it as its official language.

-Dozens of international organizations have Spanish as their official language.
-E.g., the Organization for Security and Co-operation in Europe, the African Union, the World Trade Organization, the United Nations, the Organization of American States, and more.
+Dozens of international organizations, including the Organization for Security and Co-operation in Europe, the African Union, the World Trade Organization, the United Nations, and the Organization of American States, have Spanish as their official language.

-Spanish holds official and legal status in 20 Hispanic nations and 1 US territory.
-Listed below are the 21 nations where Spanish is the authorized language.
+Spanish is officially and legally recognized in 20 Hispanic nations and 1 US territory.
+Below are the 21 nations where Spanish is the authorized language.

 Argentina, Bolivia, Costa Rica, Dominican Republic, Chile, Colombia, Cuba, Ecuador, Nicaragua, Puerto Rico, El Salvador, Equatorial Guinea, Mexico, Peru, Panama, Guatemala, Spain, Honduras, Venezuela, Paraguay, and Uruguay.